Duds/MDBA_Process_Models/docs/process-design/requirements/bpr-submissions-process-design.md

 Publish Official Invitation

 This task initiates the consultation process by formally publishing the invitation to make submissions.
-The invitation must be published in the Commonwealth Gazette, in newspapers across all Basin jurisdictions, and on the MDBA’s website to meet legislative requirements and inform the public.
+The invitation must be published in the Commonwealth Gazette, in newspapers across all Basin jurisdictions, and on the MDBA's website to meet legislative requirements and inform the public.

 Distribute Discussion Paper to Basin States

-This task fulfils the MDBA’s obligation to formally notify Basin State governments.
+This task fulfils the MDBA's obligation to formally notify Basin State governments.
 It includes sending a copy of the Discussion Paper to each relevant Minister and inviting them to make submissions on the review.

 Specify Submission Process and Conditions